We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 Imagine yourself waking up in a little boat in the middle of the sea.
 You have no sight of land but the endless horizon around you.

 No buoys, no mountain tops, and even no other ships around.
 Worse, you don’t even know where you are.

-This is the life of a seafarer except, of course, we know where we are and where we’re going.
+This was the life of a seafarer except, of course, we now know where we are and where we’re going.
 We use various navigation techniques, specifically called marine navigation, to find our way at sea.

 What is Marine Navigation?

 Marine navigation is the process or way of directing the movement of a ship from one place to another via the shortest, safest, and most convenient route.

 Take note of the last three criteria- shortest, safest, and most convenient route.